sensu-plugins/sensu-plugins.github.io/_posts/2015-02-17-sensu-plugins-repo-announcement.md

 date:   2015-02-17 10:56:23
 ---

 The split of the community-plugins repo is complete.
 The new repos can be found [here][1].
-Details on the ongoing migration can be found here and here.

 The short of it is that no functionality has changed and gems have not been created for each repo yet.
 There are however several breaking changes that need to be accounted for.